Disease/Disorder

 Etiology

-Most AC joint injuries are caused by a direct trauma or a sudden axial load to the superolateral aspect of an adducted shoulder.
-Injuries are common from falls, motor vehicle accidents and sports.
-Indirect trauma can result from falling on an outstretched elbow or hand, forcing the humeral head superiorly into the acromion.1
+Most acute AC joint injuries are caused by direct trauma or a sudden axial load to the superolateral aspect of an adducted shoulder, forcing the humeral head superiorly into the acromion.1 Injuries are common from falls, motor vehicle accidents, and sports.
+Conversely, degenerative pathology may be due to age-related tissue change, repetitive microtrauma, inflammatory disease, or chronic instability.2

 Epidemiology including risk factors and primary prevention

-Shoulder girdle injuries involve the AC joint approximately 10% of the time.1 AC joint injury is five times more common in males1 and primarily occurs in the third decade of life.3 Incomplete injuries occur twice as frequently as complete dislocations.
-1 The incidence of AC joint dislocation in the general population is 3-4 per 100,000 and 25-52% occur during sports.4 The highest rates of joint sprains have been reported in contact sports including rugby,3 ice hockey, wrestling, and football.5
+Shoulder girdle injuries involve the AC joint approximately 10% of the time.1 AC joint injury is five times more common in males1 and primarily occurs young adults between the ages of 20 and 40 years.3 Incomplete injuries occur twice as frequently as complete dislocations.1 The incidence of AC joint dislocation in the general population is 3-4 per 100,000 and 25-52% occur during sports.4 The highest rates of joint sprains have been reported in contact sports including rugby, hockey, wrestling, football, and lacrosse.3

 Patho-anatomy/physiology

-The AC joint is formed by the articulation between the distal clavicle proximally and the acromion distally.
+The AC joint is formed by the articulation between the distal clavicle and the acromion.
 It is surrounded by a capsule and reinforced by muscles and ligaments.
-The deltoid, trapezius, and serratus anterior muscles serve as the main dynamic stabilizers of the joint.
-Static stability is reinforced by the coracoclavicular (CC) and quadrangular AC ligament– composed of the superior, inferior, anterior, and posterior ligaments.1 The AC ligament is typically injured first, followed by the CC ligament.4
+The deltoid, trapezius, and serratus anterior muscles serve as the main dynamic stabilizers.
+Static stability is reinforced by the coracoclavicular (CC) and quadrangular AC ligament– composed of the superior, inferior, anterior, and posterior ligaments.1 The AC ligaments primarily resist anterior and posterior displacement, whereas the CC ligaments primarily resist superior and axial translation.2 The AC ligament is typically injured first, followed by the CC ligament.4 Innervation is provided by branches of the suprascapular and lateral pectoral nerves.2

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)